 Mrs Besant arrived in Colombo on 10 November 1893 and lectured to crowded meetings in Kandy, Colombo, Galle and Pandure.
-She landed on Indian soil at Tuticorin on16 November and lecturing at eighteen places to ever-increasing crowds and reached Adyar on 20 December.
+She landed on Indian soil at Tuticorin on 16 November and lectured at eighteen places to ever-increasing crowds, and reaching Adyar on 20 December.
 The Convention had a larger attendance than ever before and Mrs Besant gave all the four Convention lectures on 'The Building of the Kosmos'.

 On New Year's day Mrs Besant lectured on the Madras Esplanade to a crowd of 6,000 in the open, without a microphone.
 So far, she had given forty-eight lectures (including those at the Convention).
-On 7 January 1894 she, with the President and others, sailed from Madras to Calcutta and went up to Lahore in the West and then via Bombay left for England on 20 March.
+On 7 January 1894 she, with the President and others, sailed from Madras to Calcutta and went up to Lahore in the West and then left via Bombay for England on 20 March.
 In the April 1894 issue of The Theosophist Col. Olcott gave a detailed account of Mrs Besant's tour and the great impact it made: